NuGet/Insights/README.md

 1. Make sure the Azure Storage Emulator is running.
 1. Press F5 to launch the website (ExplorePackages.Website).
 It's the default startup project.
 1. Click on the "Admin" link in the navigation bar.
-   - You will get an access denied error first time.
-View the claims reported on the error page and update the `appsettings.json`.
+   - You will get an **access denied** first time.
+View the claims on the error page to update the `appsettings.json`.
-   - `HashedTenantId` in config is the hashed `http://schemas.microsoft.com/identity/claims/tenantid` claim.
+   - `HashedTenantId` config = hashed `http://schemas.microsoft.com/identity/claims/tenantid` claim.
-   - `HashedObjectId` in config is the hashed `http://schemas.microsoft.com/identity/claims/objectidentifier` claim.
+   - `HashedObjectId` config = hashed `http://schemas.microsoft.com/identity/claims/objectidentifier` claim.
-1. Start one of the catalog scans, e.g. Find Package File.
+2. Start one of the catalog scans, e.g. Find Package File.
-   - When starting out, consider using a timestamp like `2015-02-01T06:22:45.8488496Z` and clicking "Start Custom Scan".
+   - When starting out, use a timestamp like `2015-02-01T06:22:45.8488496Z` and clicking "Start Custom Scan".
    - This old timestamp represents the first commit to the catalog and will run quickly.
    - Pressing "Start Full Scan" will process the entire catalog and will take a very long time locally.
-1. Stop the website.
+3. Stop the website.
-1. Start the function app (ExplorePackages.Worker).
+4. Start the function app (ExplorePackages.Worker).
-1. Wait until the catalog scan is done.
+5. Wait until the catalog scan is done.
    - This can be seen by looking at the `workerqueue` queue or by looking at the admin panel seen above.

 ## Projects